jashandeep-sohi/libgccjit-aur/README.md

 # libgccjit-aur
-Arch Linux (pacman) packages for libgccjit.
+PKGBUILD script for installing libgccjit on Arch Linux.

+See <https://github.com/jashandeep-sohi/libgccjit-aur/releases> for pre-built packages.